Andre-Usui/ecommerce-project-1/README.md

   - User can filter a custom list of items;

+## Release 1.0.4 Development
+  - Build Category Collection Page and Components;
+  - Build Filters Components;
+    - Category checkbox selector;
+    - Rating checkbox selector;
+    - Price with Number and double range selectors;
+  - Implement Filter Reducer logic at Redux and Redux Persist to store and manage States dinamically;
+  - Update and correct Products Controller Collection at API to send Data to Collections Component;
+  - Update TopSales Components to render products by the main Category.

+### To-do:

+- Update Users Reducer Redux Logic to not PURGE the entire stored data;
+- Build Pages, Sort By and Order Components and Logic;
+- Update Responsive styling at the Collection Components;
+- Update TopSales to a Slider Component;
+- Build Perfil, Wishlist and Cart page's.

+## Release 1.0.3 Development
+  - Deploy Client at Hostinger Host.
+  - Updated csrf logic for deployment.

 ## Release 1.0.2 Development
   - Deploy Client and API at Vercel Host.
   - Updated constants of URL for deployment.

 ## Release 1.0.1 Development